BasicGamerGuy/Warriet/README.md

 Game coming in 2024 i think

-We are the crew of our new educational game called Blooket Warrior game
+We are the crew of our new educational game called Warriet

 We code some great things about our game
 *Coding 10/10/23*